Home

 You can get antibiotics to treat an infection like this, but it is more important to get better control of your sugar levels.
 You see, having consistently high blood-sugars can cause more damage to your kidneys than just having a urine infection.

-Between 20% and 33% of diabetics develop diabetic kidney disease.
-The continuous strain of incorrect levels of blood-sugars creates scarring and swelling in your kidney's filtering elements.
+Between 20% and 33% of diabetics develop kidney disease.
+The continuous strain of too much sugar in the blood creates scarring and swelling in your kidney's filtering elements.
 Because of these damaged filtering elements, protein leaks into your urine.
 If protein is found in your urine it is an important early indicator you may have diabetic kidney disease.

 Protein in the urine usually appears long before there are any other symptoms of kidney disease.
 Get your urine tested for protein during your normal diabetes tests so that any kidney disease can be detected at an early stage.
 If protein is found in your urine, your doctor will probably want you to have other tests, which may include a kidney biopsy.